Vault of the Void

 - 57 % positive mentions

-The graphics of the game are widely praised for their beautiful and colorful art style, with many reviewers noting the impressive artwork on cards and the overall aesthetic that enhances the gameplay experience.
-While some players desire more animations and cohesive UI elements, the visuals effectively convey a dark, mysterious atmosphere and are complemented by strong sound design.
-Overall, the graphics contribute significantly to the game's charm and immersive quality, making it visually appealing despite not reaching AAA standards.
+The graphics of the game are widely praised for their beautiful and colorful art style, with many reviewers noting the impressive artwork on cards and the overall aesthetic that effectively conveys a dark, mysterious atmosphere.
+While the visuals are described as charming and immersive, some players expressed a desire for more animations and cohesive UI design.
+Overall, the graphics contribute significantly to the game's appeal, enhancing the gameplay experience with a unique and polished presentation.

 “The artwork is incredible and the gameplay offers plenty of variety and complexity.”